Converse County School District Number 2: Football field

 In 2014, the high school football field was upgraded to fake turf.
-The project cost around $800,000 dollars, with about $500,000 dollars from the Wyoming Schools Facility Department.
+The project cost around $800,000, with about $500,000 from the Wyoming Schools Facility Department.
 The style is the "Field Turf Revolution Model", which is also used by nearby Casper Schools.

 Shootout incident

 On March 22, 2018, Grant Elementary and the High School went into lock-down, and the Middle School was placed on high alert, due to a shootout around the time students were supposed to leave, just happening down the street of the high school.
 The lock-down went into effect around 2:10 pm.
 The house where the shootout was happening started on fire and eventually, they suspect was taken into custody.
 At about 4:40 pm, the lock-down was lifted and the kids could go home.